Home / Toolbox Talks / Fatigue Management Toolbox Talk

 1. Stagger Shift Times to Allow for Recovery

-Adjusting shift schedules to provide workers with more rest between shifts helps prevent chronic fatigue.
+Adjusting shift schedules to provide workers with more rest between shifts helps workers get enough sleep and prevents chronic fatigue.

 1. Create a Supportive Team Culture